Lalit-khatri/Swif_DSA_Problems/READMe.md

 Naming conventions
-        Folder - Folder should be named as data structure or algorithm name Files  - Files name should contain one of this (Prob, Ds, Algo)  as prefix for Problems, .
+        Folder - Folder should be named as data structure or algorithm name Files  - Files name should contain one of this (Prob/, Ds/, Algo/)  as prefix for Problems, .
 DataStructure, Algorithm respectively.
+Don't forgot to add slash ("/")